MrOlm/inStrain/docs/user_manual.rst

 After running ``inStrain profile``, most results are presented on a scaffold-by-scaffold basis.
 There are a number of ways of telling *inStrain* which scaffold belongs to which genome, so that results can be analyzed on a genome-by-gene level as well.

 1. Individual .fasta files.
 As recommended above, if you want to run *inStrain* on multiple genomes in the same sample, you should first concatenate all of the individual genomes into a single *.fasta* file and map to that.
-To view the results of the individual genomes used to create the concatenated .fasta file, you can pass a list of the individual .fasta files the ``-s`` arguement.
+To view the results of the individual genomes used to create the concatenated .fasta file, you can pass a list of the individual .fasta files the ``-s`` argument.

 2. Scaffold-to-bin file.
 This is a text file consists of two columns, with one column listing the scaffold name, and the second column listing the genome bin name.
 Columns should be separated by tabs.
 The script `parse_stb.py <https://github.com/MrOlm/drep/blob/master/helper_scripts/parse_stb.py>`_  can help you create a scaffold-to-bin file from a list of individual .fasta files, or to split a concatenated .fasta file into individual genomes.
 The script comes packaged with the program `dRep <https://github.com/MrOlm/drep>`_, and can be installed with the command ``pip install drep``.